howardyclo/write-cafe/README.md

 >> npm start (Start node web server)
 ```

+### API Url Configuration
+You can run flask API server on different port at localhost or deploy it on server, you'll need to change API base url in client app at `/app/config.js`.

 ### Problem Shooting
 If there's any problem, please open an issue or send me an email.